dspenard/angular-tiny-editor/README.md

 ## Installation and Dependencies

-Clone the repository and run
+Clone the repository, which contains a sample Angular application demonstrating the angular-tiny-editor component.
+To run the application:

     npm install
     to install all modules, and then run